ellennickles/heart-sync/README.md

 # Heart Sync
 Visualize your heartbeats and try to sync them with others!
+Heart Sync pictures the heartbeats of two people and encourages them to match their heart rates.
+Participants may also adjust the color of their pulse information to co-create the shared color field between them.
+Depending on their moods or personalities, it's either a calming, meditative moment or a playful, competitive game for two.
+More information here(TBA).
+(2017)